 Being realistic will save you from major disappointment.
 If a mouse costs $10, then don’t expect features found in pricier models.
 Just lower your expectations the lower the price goes.
 While an affordable mouse isn’t perfect, it’s also wrong to assume that it would be poor in quality.

-In fact, entry-levels mouse can also compete with mid-range products.
+In fact, an entry-level mouse can also compete with mid-range products.
 Why should you go for a cheap mouse when there are many models with great features?
 Well, not everyone has big bucks to blow on a fancy mouse.

 Today we will review some of the best gaming mice under $50.
 To be fair, $50 isn’t a low price for a mouse.
 It belongs to the mid-range category.
 By paying this amount, you’ll get a mouse with decent features.
 Here are some that we’d recommend to you.